abdulrafay-07/Amazon-clone/README.md

 # Amazon-clone
  Amazon Clone using HTML, CSS and JaveScript.
-Does not include everything from the main page as it is very long, and is non-responsive atm.
+It is responsive, but does not include everything from the main page as it is very long.